-3.1 DPoE Network Elements
+3.1 DPoE Network Elements8

-DPoE NetworkThis term means all the elements of a DPoE implementation, including at least one one or more DEMARCs functions necessary to meet DPoE specification requirements.
+DPoE NetworkThis term means all the elements of a DPoE implementation, including at least one functions necessary to meet DPoE specification requirements.

-DPoE System, one or more D-ONUs connected to that DPoE System, and possibly specifications.
+DPoE System, and one or more D-ONUs connected to that DPoE System.

+DPoE System This term refers to the set of subsystems within the hub site that provides the specifications.
 There are two logical types of D-ONUs.
 These are the DPoE Standalone ONU (S-ONU) and the DPoE Bridge ONU (B-ONU).
 Requirements specified for a D-ONU must be met by all ONUs.